fbpx

 Consider the following example:

 Next, say they go to a gas repair job.
-Your system recognises this so it provides a different set of questions specific to the ones they had before.
-This time, they’re asked: “Did you talk with the customer about the risks of a DIY gas safety?”
+Your system recognises this, providing a different set of questions specific to the ones they had before.
+This time, the software will asked: “Did you talk with the customer about the risks of a DIY gas safety?”

-For each job type, and many more, the engineer is only ever gathering information that’s relevant to the jobs they’re actually doing, and with specific questions in mind, you can collect data that’s relevant and actionable.
+For each job type and many more, the engineer is only ever gathering information that’s relevant to the jobs they’re doing.
+With specific questions in mind, you can collect relevant and actionable data.

 Database management checklist